This story was updated on August 16, 2018.

 Those statistics come at a time when managing work and life means different things to different generations all over the world.
 For the "Sandwich Generation" — people in their 40s and 50s who are caring for both their parents and their children — it means trying to balance work and family while making enough money to support a growing household.

-In 2013, nearly one in seven American adults in the Sandwich Generation were financially supporting both an aging parent and either a small or adult child, according to a Pew Research Center report.
-Across the globe, the burden on Asian families, to care for both parents and children is increasing, as well, according to Economist Insights.
+Many American adults in the Sandwich Generation are financially supporting both an aging parent and either a small or adult child.
+Across the globe, the burden on Asian families, to care for both parents and children is particularly substantial.

-The Harvard Business Review reports studies from the National Institutes of Health and the Centers for Disease Control and Prevention show that the work-life integration issue has real consequences for both worker productivity and personal health.
+The Harvard Business Review cites studies that show the work-life integration issue has real consequences for both worker productivity and personal health.
 Basically, longer hours and increased stress are at odds with what workers value in their lives.

 The Changing Workforce